kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 Please note that the proposed approach has also some limitations which you have to be aware of, before starting intergrating the workflow in your project:

-- Use it for functional validation only.
+- **Use it for functional assessment only**.
 It is not a replacement for a full system test.
-- Target device specific routines relying on embedded circuits, e.g. ASICs for audio processing or TPUs for neural network inference.
-Those have to be reimplemented (or called) in C/C++ or in Python.
+- Target device specific routines relying on embedded circuits, e.g. ASICs for audio processing or TPUs for neural network inference may be unavailable on your (`unix`-oid) development machine.
+Those have to be reimplemented/replaced in C/C++.
-- Similar to the statement above, in case you have target device specific implementation of libraries you use, first check if they are reliable and behave like those on your development machine.
+- Similar to the statement above, in case you have proprietary target device specific implementations of libraries you link to, first check if they are reliable and behave in the equal manner to those on your development machine.

 ## You want more?